Aimdoc

 Start with a pilot:

-- Measure: qualified conversations → routed handoffs/alerts → demo (if used) → meeting rate → activation rate
+3. Measure: qualified conversations → routed handoffs/alerts → next step → activation milestone

 If you want to see how Aimdoc improves the buyer experience for B2B SaaS, start here: See Onboarding Agent or book a demo.